Meet the Team

 As part of her Doctoral training, Kristina took part in a group relations conference which is a reflective space that helps settings to improve their strategic thinking and to understand how organisational culture works.
 Subsequently, she has used this experience to work closely with senior leadership teams to help them to think about and reflect on their practice.
 Kristina also enjoys running work discussion groups for school staff which develops their capacity to manage the challenges of their role, practice and their relationships with pupils.
 She has completed additional training in systemic and psychodynamic supervision, and for a number of years she has supervised senior staff members in her schools.

 Originally from Greece, Kristina is multi-lingual, and she also speaks Russian and English fluently.
-She lives in Berkshire with her sister.
+She lives in Berkshire.

 Publications and research: